BudjakovDmitry/tech/linux/links.md

 A hard link is indistinguishable from the file itself.
 Unlike a symbolic link, when you list a directory containing a hard link, you will see no special indication of the link.
 When a hard link is deleted, the link is removed, but the contents of the file itself continue to exist until all links to the file are deleted.
+So how do we know, that two links in fact are the same file?

+When thinking about hard links, it is helpful to imagine that files are made up of two
+parts:

+* The data part containing the file's contents;
+* The name part that holds the file's name;

+When we create hard links, we actually creating additional name parts that all refer to the same data part.
+The system assigns a chain of disk blocks to what we called an *inode*, which is then associated with the name part.
+Each hard link therefore refers to a specific inode containing the file's contents.
+To find out an inode use `ls -i`.

 Hard links which point to the same file have the same inode number.
 When we create a hard link we create an additional entry to a file.
 Each hard link refers to a specific